-Recently, I met Carolyn Custis James.
-We said our first hellos in a parking lot in Chicago, though she lives in the Northeast and I live in the Deep South.
+I met Carolyn Custis James in a parking lot in Chicago, though she lived in the Northeast and I in the Deep South.
 We hit it off instantly.

-Carolyn’s books and her posts on the Whitby Forum offer much wisdom and encouragement regarding women and the church.
-In particular, I’ve deeply appreciated her courageous blog series on spiritual abuse (which can certainly happen to men, as well as women).
+Carolyn’s books and posts on her website offer much wisdom and encouragement regarding women and the church.
+One blog series that I particularly appreciate focuses on spiritual abuse (which can certainly happen to men, as well as women).

 - Part 1: This Can of Worms Must be Opened!